 For sports, take a trip to Tredegar Park.
 The park has multiple playing fields as well as a skate park, tennis courts, a crazy golf course and a play area.

 Wildlife is best seen at the Newport Wetlands.
 This nature reserve sits at the edge of the city and commands great views over the Severn estuary.

 Shopping: Newport market has been a part of residents’ lives for 150 years.
 Here locals can stock up on fresh produce and visit traditional bakeries and butchers.
 Stalls selling clothing, gifts and cards are also available.

-Friars Walk is the go-to place for shops such as H&M, Debenhams and New Look.
-There’s also a range of chain restaurants and cafés as well as a cinema and bowling alley.
-More high-street favourites can be found in the Kingsway Shopping Centre, which has 20 popular stores.
+Friars Walk has a range of shops, restaurants and cafés as well as a cinema and bowling alley.
+More high-street favourites can be found in the Kingsway Shopping Centre.

 For a selection of more than 150 gins and the city’s largest collection of rum, take a seat at Mojo The Food Bar.
 Its cocktails are created by mixologists and it serves food made from local ingredients.

 During excavations for the Riverfront Theatre, builders uncovered the remains of a 15th-century merchant ship.
 It’s believed to be the most complete surviving example of a ship from this period and will eventually go on display to the public.